 The Suffer Better Ride n’ Tie is a 2-person, one bike race.

 Mandatory switches occur approximately every 5 miles over the 20-mile course.
-If the runner is ahead of the biker – the runner will have to wait for the biker to come to the switch area.
+If the runner is ahead of the biker – the runner will have to wait for the biker to come to the transition area.
 If the rider arrives first, s/he can leave the bike and helmet at the transition area and begin running to the next transition area.

 The course is all trail, some quite steep, with the possibility of ice/snow/mud patches based on the weather.